Nandakishore695/HTML-CSS-Javascript/README.md

 - background-size: 'cover'

 **5.What is different between margin and padding?**
-- Both are used to define the space outside the border of an element margin and inside the border of an element padding.
+- Both are used to define space arount outside the border of an element margin and inside the border of an element padding.

 **6.What are text properties in css?**
 - color: '#333'